microsoft/onnxruntime/docs/tutorials/csharp/csharp-gpu.md

 ## Steps to Configure CUDA and cuDNN for ONNX Runtime with C# on Windows 11

-1. [Download and install the CUDA toolkit](https://developer.nvidia.com/cuda-toolkit-archive) based on the supported version for the ONNX Runtime Version you are using based on the table below.
+- [Download and install the CUDA toolkit](https://developer.nvidia.com/cuda-toolkit-archive) based on the supported version for the ONNX Runtime Version.

-2. [Download and install the cuDNN version](https://developer.nvidia.com/rdp/cudnn-archive) based on the supported version for the ONNX Runtime Version you are using based on the table below.
+- [Download and install the cuDNN version](https://developer.nvidia.com/rdp/cudnn-archive) based on the supported version for the ONNX Runtime Version.

-See this table below for current supported versions:
+See this table for supported versions:

 | ONNX Runtime Version | CUDA Toolkit Version | cuDNN Version|
 |----------------------|----------------------|--------------|
 | 1.13                 | 11.6                 | 8.5.0.96     |
 | 1.9 - 1.12           | 11.4                 | 8.2.2.26     |

-- NOTE: Full table can be found [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements)
+NOTE: Full table can be found [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements)

-3. Follow step [2.
+- Follow step [2.
 Installing cuDNN on Windows here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-windows).
 NOTE: Skip step 5 in section 2.3 on updating Visual Studio settings, this is only for C++ projects.

-5. Restart your computer and verify the installation by running the following command in a command prompt or in python with PyTorch:
+- Restart your computer and verify the installation by running the following command in a command prompt or in python with PyTorch:

 ```bash
 nvcc --version